TimZwart/handy-dandy-haskell/README.md

 # handy-dandy-haskell

 When I'm coding in any language, some things just annoy me.
 Then I make a library which adrresses those lacks.
 It wont go down in history but it will go down on my code.
 The functions concern lists, association lists and Strings.

-like:
+3 Questions
+I was thinking to myself: how can you ask someone a question about his work on Github. and realised there is no button for that.
+But I wish there was. any questions: timwaagh@gmail.com or add on fb facebook.com/Tim.Zwart87

+#functions

 !!! a replacement for !! giving a more detailed error message.